Maenotak/maenotak.github.io/README.md

 - 👋 Hi, I’m @Maenotak
-- 👀 I’m interested in Linux Engineering & Systems, Networking, Tools, Script And Troubleshooting
+- 👀 I’m interested in everything that I think attracts my curiosity and invites my interest to learn about it.
-- 🌱 I’m currently learning Penetration Testing, Ethical Hacking, Troubleshooting
+- 🌱 I’m currently learning programming and creating applications that aim to make my personal activities easier (hopefully it also makes things easier for other people).
-- 💞️ I’m looking to collaborate on Make a program about anything
+- 💞️ I hope someone will guide and provide input or teach me, in doing something about what I am learning and building
-- 📫 How to reach me https://t.me/Maenotak
+- 📫 How to reach me

 <!---
 Maenotak/Maenotak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.